Rellu225/Late-station-14/.github/PULL_REQUEST_TEMPLATE.md

 - add: Added a new weapon.
 - fix: Fixed a bug with the HUD.
 - remove: Removed the Maints Slasher
-- Tweaked the AI to teleport bread
+- Tweak: tweaked the AI to teleport bread